-Under this scheme, property owners enter a Biodiversity Stewardship Agreement with the NSW Minister for the Environment and can then sell the biodiversity credits generated by their properties.
+Under this scheme, property owners enter a Biodiversity Stewardship Agreement and can then sell the biodiversity credits generated by their properties.
 The scheme is a voluntary process.

-Biodiversity Stewardship Agreements provide an opportunity for landowners to receive a guaranteed long-term income in return for managing some or all of their land for wildlife.
+Biodiversity Stewardship Agreements provide an opportunity for property owners to receive a guaranteed long-term income in return for managing some or all of their land for wildlife.

 Candidate Local Government Areas